Professional Teeth Cleaning: A Step-by-Step Patient Guide

 Step 4: Professional Flossing

 After polishing, your dental hygienist will typically carry out a thorough floss of all the interproximal spaces — the areas between your teeth.
-This step helps remove any remaining paste or debris from the cleaning process.
+Even if you floss regularly at home, this professional flossing step helps remove any remaining paste or debris from the cleaning process.

 During this step, your hygienist may offer personalised advice on your flossing technique.
-Many patients find that small adjustments — such as curving the floss around each tooth in a C-shape — can make a meaningful difference.
+Many patients find that small adjustments — such as curving the floss around each tooth in a C-shape rather than snapping it straight down — can make a meaningful difference to the effectiveness of their daily routine.

 Step 5: Fluoride Treatment (If Recommended)